sayheyakanksha/hcidepot/README.md

 ## Copyright

 All capstone materials shared in this digital library are owned by their respective student creators.
-The code used for this project is owned by the CollectionBuilder team.
+The code used in this project is owned by the [Collection Builder](https://collectionbuilder.github.io/) team.
 For more information on licensing, please refer to the [License](#license) section.

 ----------